 She was a University of California President's Postdoctoral Fellow from 2003-2004.
 She was also awarded a grant from the California Program on Access to Care for her dissertation research on botanicas and healthcare alternatives in the Latino community of Orange County, California.
 She also received a Lilly Endowment Hispanic Fund Scholarship.
 She received the UC Mexus Dissertation Grant in 2000, and was named a Lilly Endowment Inc./Hispanic Scholar Fund Scholar in 2000 and 2001.
 She had been a researcher at UCLA, a Professor in Chicano Studies at California State University, Los Angeles and had also developed an acting career before her untimely passing in 2009.

 Jennifer Heung (Ph.D., 2005)

 She is currently an Assistant Professor in the Department of Anthropology at St. Mary's College of California.

 Cortney is an Assistant Professor in the Department of Sociology and Anthropology at George Mason University.
-Her work has appeared in Medical Anthropology Quarterly (December 2011) and the Journal of Telemedicine and e-Health (July 2011), She was previously a postdoctoral fellow at the Arlington Innovation Center for Health Research at Virginia Tech (2010-2011).
+She is the author of Islam, Development, and Urban Women’s Reproductive Practices (Routledge 2013).
+Her work has appeared in Medical Anthropology Quarterly (2011), the Arab Studies Journal (2013), Practicing Anthropology (2013), Medical Anthropology (online 2014, print 2015), and the Journal of Telemedicine and e-Health (2011).
+A chapter of hers also appears in Anthropology of the Middle East and North Africa: Into the New Millennium (Indiana University Press 2013).
+Prior to joining George Mason, Cortney was a postdoctoral fellow at the Arlington Innovation Center for Health Research at Virginia Tech (2010-2011).